-Boeing unveils its brand new 777X airplane
+First flight for Boeing 777X delayed due to engine problem

-(CNN) — The longest passenger jetliner in the world just made its debut.
+(CNN) — The longest passenger jetliner in the world made its debut this spring -- but we won't see the Boeing 777X take to the skies until the end of the year.

+The jetliner uses GE Aviation's new GE9X engine, the world's largest commercial jet engine, which was unveiled to the public at the Paris Air Show this week.

+However, GE Aviation's chief executive David Joyce confirmed during a press briefing at the Paris Air Show on Monday that, due to an anomaly in the compressors of the GE9X, a redesign and further testing will be required.

 On March 13, the very first Boeing 777X was presented to company employees, inside the airframer's main wide-body manufacturing facility in Everett, Washington.